mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 layout: post
 ---

-This week we will talk about building a state container similar to *Redux* which provides a single source of truth for your app.
+This week we will talk about building a state container similar to *Redux* that provides a single source of truth for your app.
 A single state for the whole app makes it easier to debug and inspect.
 Single source of truth eliminates tons of bugs produced by creating multiple states across the app.

 #### Single source of truth
 The main idea here is describing the whole app state by using a single struct or composition of structs.
-Assume that we are working on a Github repos search app where the state is repos array which we fetch matching some query using Github API.
+Assume that we are working on a Github repos search app where the state is the repos array that we fetch matching some query using Github API.

 ```swift
 struct AppState {